Find out how you can dispose of various types of waste and recyclables, in ways that help both the environment and your

 Car batteries can be taken to transfer stations at no fee, or you can donate them locally to the Rotary Club of Ballan to aid its fundraising efforts.
-Simply drop off your car battery at the hardware store or at First National Real Estate, both on Inglis Street, Ballan.
+Simply drop off your car battery at the True Value hardware store or at First National Real Estate, both on Inglis Street, Ballan.

-Unwanted electrical and electronic items are the single biggest waste stream of developed societies.
+Unwanted electrical and electronic items (e-waste) create the single biggest waste stream of developed societies.
 Anything with a battery or cord that is no longer wanted or needed can become an environmental problem.
-E-waste never belongs in your kerbside recycling bin!
-It shouldn't go into your garbage bin either.
-Check out the very cool video at www.sustainability.vic.gov.au/Campaigns/eWaste(link is external) to learn more.
+E-waste never belongs in your kerbside recycling bin and it shouldn't go into your garbage bin either.
+Check out the terrific animation video at www.sustainability.vic.gov.au/Campaigns/eWaste(link is external) to learn more.
 From July 2019, e-waste will be banned from landfill altogether, but many items will be free to dispose of at council transfer stations, from where they are sent on to specialist recyclers.
-Some, such as TVs and computers, are already free to drop off.
+Some, such as TVs, computers and whitegoods, are already free to drop off.

-How else can you do your bit for the environment?
+Other ways to do your bit for the environment

 The waste hierarchy teaches us all to rethink and reduce our consumer habits, rather than using resources that are often in limited supply.
 As consumers, we have the power to make sustainable choices about our purchases every day.
 Here are some tips to help you on the journey:

-#2 Are you a new parent?
+- Are you a new parent?
 Have you considered cloth nappies?
-Whether you're just starting the journey or are an old hand, the maths is staggering... the 'average' baby (ok, we know each one is special!) works its way through around 2500 disposable nappies in the first year.
+Whether you're just starting the journey or are an old hand, the maths is staggering... the 'average' baby (it's ok, we know each one is special!) works its way through around 2500 disposable nappies in the first year.
 That's a lot of space taken up in your garbage bin and a lot of landfill waste!
 Check out the Bacchus Marsh Cloth Nappy Library.
 It offers information, a trial lending service and a supportive ear: www.mooraboolmeg.org.au/Home/cloth-nappy-library